 Under the requirements of FSW Scheme, unless with the permission of the Implementation Committee, the services of the consultant appointed by the building owners joining the scheme shall cover the preparation of preliminary design of the proposed fire services improvements works (i.e. “Preliminary Design”) or to complete the design of the proposed improvement works and sort out the design issues with authorities (i.e. ”build only arrangement”) before the tendering of the work contracts.

 The requirement and expected content of preliminary design is available under FSW Scheme for applicants to use.
 Please click the following heading to get the document.

-If the building has received the statutory notice or pre-notification letter of mandatory building inspection issued by BD and the building meets the eligibility criteria of the second round of “Operation Building Bright 2.0” (“OBB 2.0”), the Applicant may also apply for subsidy under second round of OBB 2.0 to cover those works related to the Mandatory Building Inspection Scheme.
-However, the relevant work items shall not duplicate with those approved under FSW Scheme or any other past or existing subsidy schemes administered by different institutions or departments.
-Please refer to second round “AN-OBB2.0(Bldg)” for details.
+If the building meets the eligibility criteria of the third round of "Operation Building Bright 2.0" (“OBB 2.0”), the Applicant may also apply for subsidy under the third round of OBB 2.0.
+However, the relevant work items shall not duplicate with those approved under the third round of FSW Scheme or any other past or existing subsidy schemes administered by different institutions or departments.